SUBHAMRANA/Video_Chat_App/README.md

 2. Material UI icons: You can also use https://material-ui.com/components/material-icons/ to search for the icon you need.
 3. Copy-To-Clipboard: To copy any text.
 4. Simple-peer: PeerJS simplifies WebRTC peer-to-peer data, video, and audio calls.
 PeerJS wraps the browser's WebRTC implementation to provide a complete, configurable, and easy-to-use peer-to-peer connection API.
 Equipped with nothing but an ID, a peer can create a P2P data or media stream connection to a remote peer.
+5. Frontend was deployed on netlify.

+How to use

+Video call
+1.Click on copy your id
+2.Share this id to the person whom with you want to connect 3.Ask him to paste this in id to call column
+4.Click on call button
+5.you will receive notification like xyz is calling , accept it 6.To hangup press on hangup button
+7.Features like video pause mute and share screen are also availaible.

+Message
+write your name
+Simply send message